Welcome to the Parkland Literacy Center

 Contact the PLC staff using the email@example.com email address or speak directly with one of the Directors or Assistant Directors.

-Koa is a Junior who is majoring in Social Work with minors in Criminal Justice, Sociology, and Peace Corps Prep.
+Koa is a senior who is majoring in Social Work with minors in Criminal Justice, Sociology, and Peace Corps Prep.
 Koa has always been involved in volunteer work and loves working with her community.
 Empowering students through their education is something she is very passionate about.
 Koa is very excited for the opportunity to help manage programs and engage with students in ways that will encourage versatile growth through academia.
 Beyond the classroom and tutoring, you can find Koa reading or relaxing with friends.

-Monroe is a sophomore at PLU double majoring in acting and communications, and minoring in Norwegian and dance.
+Monroe is a junior at PLU double majoring in acting and communications, and minoring in Norwegian and dance.
 She is involved in many activities on campus, including the improv team and dance team.
 She has volunteered all her life and enjoys helping and teaching others.
 Outside of tutoring, you can usually find Monroe eating in the AUC or sitting around campus.
 She is so excited to be back in person and looking forward to the future of the PLC!